Lecturer in Games Theory

 Dr Maggie Li

 Dr. Maggie Xiaoge Li is a lecturer in Game Theory at the University for the Creative Arts.
-She completed her PhD at the University of Southampton, her research focuses on Game Studies and game culture.
+She completed her PhD at the University of Southampton, her research focuses on game studies and game culture.

 Bio